Medical Payments Coverage (MedPay): What It Is & How It Works

 Medical payments coverage, commonly known as MedPay, is an optional add-on to your auto insurance policy that pays for medical expenses resulting from car accidents, regardless of who's at fault.
 This no-fault coverage protects you, your passengers, and even family members listed on your policy.
 Unlike liability coverage, which covers others' medical bills when you're responsible, MedPay focuses solely on medical costs for you and those in your vehicle.

-MedPay typically offers coverage limits ranging from $1,000 to $10,000 per person, though some insurers extend options up to $25,000 or even $100,000.
+MedPay typically offers coverage limits ranging from $1,000 to $10,000 per person, though some insurers extend options up to $50,000 depending on your state.
 The beauty of this coverage lies in its simplicity — it pays quickly without requiring fault determination or lengthy investigations.
 Whether you caused the accident or another driver did, MedPay ensures immediate access to medical care without worrying about upfront costs.
 Learn more about how car insurance covers medical expenses after an accident.

 Who Does MedPay Cover?